Who We Are

 CSI-Massachusetts (created 1988) offers residential, supported employment, and individualized community activity supports on behalf of the Massachusetts Department of Mental Retardation and the Massachusetts Commission of the Blind.
 CSI-MA has adapted several residential models.
 Persons live in small group residences, shared living, and supported living, the latter receiving less than 24 hour supports.
 CSI-MA also provides case management supports to children living with their families, as well as adults living with and without their families.
 Among those receiving supports from CSI-MA are persons with deaf/blindness, Prader Willi Syndrome, and persons with multiple physical disabilities.

 CSI-Virginia (created 1990) offers residential supports to persons with intellectual disabilities in Northern Virginia, including Arlington, Fairfax, Loudoun and Prince William Counties, as well as the City of Alexandria.
 CSI-VA also offers drop-by residential supports to persons with acquired brain injury on behalf of Brain Injury Services, Inc., Fairfax, VA.
-Currently, CSI-VA is endeavoring to increase significantly the number of persons living independently in their own homes (having moved from CSI-supported group homes) with varied supports as appropriate.
+CSI-VA has endeavored to increase significantly the number of persons living in their own homes (having moved from CSI-supported group homes) with varied supports as appropriate.
 Persons supported include those with challenging behaviors, dual diagnoses (ID/MI) and Prader Willi Syndrome.

 Community Systems Support and Management Services (SAMS)

 SAMS is CSI’s organizational alternative to a traditional headquarters office.
 Business and human resource management functions are decentralized to each state’s CSI office, a purposeful decision early in CSI’s organizational development.